Automatic identification of word senses

 In more detail

 The same model is applied to all corpora in the same language, including user corpora.
-A sense can only be identified if the sense appeared in the training data.
+A sense can only be identified if the sense appears in the training data.
 This means that, for example, archaic senses may not be identified correctly or not at all because the model was trained on contemporary data.

 Why no sense names?